Japanese reporter's bid to save friend led to IS abduction

-Yukawa was captured in August outside Aleppo.
-Goto, who had returned to Syria in late October to try to help his friend, had been missing since then.
+Yukawa was captured in August outside the Syrian city of Aleppo.
+Goto, who had returned to Syria in late October to try to help his friend, has been missing since then.

 For Yukawa, who dreamed of becoming a military contractor, travelling to Syria had been part of an effort to turn his life around after going bankrupt, losing his wife to cancer and attempting suicide, according to associates and his own accounts.